Introduction

 Best for: Proctored skills assessments for skilled trades and technical manufacturing roles

-Glider AI provides proctored assessments and skills verification.
-For manufacturing, this matters most for roles where skill proof is non-negotiable — CNC operators, electricians, PLC programmers, quality inspectors.
+Glider AI provides proctored assessments and skills verification—critical for roles where skill proof is non-negotiable like CNC operators, electricians, and quality inspectors.

 Tenstreet